SEO is a very big, deep sea. To fully understand SEO, we should know some basic SEO terms.

 What is Google Indexing?

 Depending upon which meta tag you used (index or NO-index), Google will crawl and index your pages.
-A no-index tag means that that page will not be added into the web search’s index.
+A no-index tag means that that page will not be added to the web search’s index.

 - By default, every WordPress post and page is indexed.